-Those conditions in which a structural member eases to fulfill the function for which it was designed.
+Those conditions in which a structural member ceases to fulfill the function for which it was designed.
 Those states concerning safety are called the ultimate limit states.
 The ultimate limit state for strength is the maximum load-carrying capacity.
 Limit states that restrict the intended use of a member for reasons other than safety, such as deflection and vibration, are called serviceability limit states.
 [Canada]

 LSD (Limit States Design)